aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chartarea/_index.md

 ```

-the display mode of the background
+Gets the display mode of the background

 **Returns:**
 int